 The intern will make his or her own housing arrangements in the north central FL area.

 Interns should be able to devote 40 hours a week (5 days a week 8:00am-4:00pm)

-Please send resume with two professional or educational references to email@example.com with the subject line reading Internship.
+Please send cover letter, resume and two professional or educational references to email@example.com with the subject line reading Internship.